All Episodes

 I forgive him.

-I suppose the reason people will be highlight quite rightly that moment is it's a demonstration of values that go beyond the values that our culture can offer us.
+I suppose the reason people will highlight quite rightly that moment is it's a demonstration of values that go beyond the values that our culture can offer us.

 Our culture will offer us the death penalty.

-That'll be one of the narratives.
+Like that'll be one of the narratives.

 Death penalties available in Utah.